naninovel/docs/docs/en/guide/integration-options.md

 }
 ```

-Disabling `Scene Independent` option will make all the Naninovel-related objects part of the Unity scene where the engine was initialized; the engine will be destroyed when the scene is unloaded.
+Disabling `Scene Independent` will make all Naninovel-related objects part of the Unity scene where the engine was initialized; the engine will be destroyed when the scene is unloaded.

-To reset the engine services (and dispose most of the occupied resources), use `ResetState()` method of `IStateManager` service; this is useful, when you're going to temporary switch to some other gameplay mode, but be able to return to novel mode without re-initializing the engine.
+To reset the engine services (and dispose most occupied resources), use `ResetState()` method of `IStateManager` service; this is useful when temporarily switching to another gameplay mode while being able to return to novel mode without re-initializing the engine.

 To destroy all the engine services and completely remove Naninovel from memory, use `Engine.Destroy()` static method.

 ## Accessing Engine API

-The engine initialization procedure is asynchronous, so even when automatic initialization is enabled, engine APIs may not be available right after Unity loads a scene (eg, in `Awake`, `Start` and `OnEnable` [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) methods).
+The engine initialization procedure is asynchronous, so even when automatic initialization is enabled, engine APIs may not be available right after Unity loads a scene (e.g., in `Awake`, `Start`, and `OnEnable` MonoBehaviour methods).

-To check whether the engine is currently available, use `Engine.Initialized` property; `Engine.OnInitializationFinished` event allows executing actions after the initialization procedure is finished, eg:
+To check whether the engine is currently available, use `Engine.Initialized` property; `Engine.OnInitializationFinished` event allows executing actions after the initialization procedure is finished, e.g.:

 ```csharp
 public class MyScript : MonoBehaviour